apple/swift-nio/CONTRIBUTING.md

     git config commit.template dev/git.commit.template

+The default policy for taking contributions is “Squash and Merge” - because of this the commit message format rule above applies to the PR rather than every commit contained within it.

 ### Make sure Tests work on Linux

 SwiftNIO uses XCTest to run tests on both macOS and Linux.
-While the macOS version of XCTest is able to use the Objective-C runtime to discover tests at execution time, the Linux version is not.
+While the macOS version of XCTest is able to use the Objective-C runtime to discover tests at execution time, the Linux version is not (prior to swift 5.1).
 For this reason, whenever you add new tests **you have to run a script** that generates the hooks needed to run those tests on Linux, or our CI will complain that the tests are not all present on Linux.
 To do this, merely execute `ruby ./scripts/generate_linux_tests.rb` at the root of the package and check the changes it made.

+### Make sure your patch works for all supported versions of swift

+The CI will do this for you.
+You can use the docker-compose files included if you wish to check locally.
+Currently all versions of swift >= 5.0 are supported.
+For example usage of docker compose see the main [README](./README.md#an-alternative-using-docker-compose)

+### Make sure your code is performant

+SwiftNIO has been created to be high performance.
+The integration tests cover some measures of performance including allocations which should be avoided if possible.
+For help with allocation problems refer to the guide to [allocation debugging](./docs/debugging-allocations.md)

+### Formatting

+Try to keep your lines less than 120 characters long so github can correctly display your changes.

+It is intended SwiftNIO will use the swift-format tool in the future to bring consistency to code formatting.
+To follow the discussion on this topic see the swift evolution proposal [SE-250](https://github.com/apple/swift-evolution/blob/master/proposals/0250-swift-style-guide-and-formatter.md)

+### Extensibility

+Try to make sure your code is robust to future extensions.
+The public interface is very hard to change after release - please refer to the [API guidelines](./docs/public-api.md)

 ## How to contribute your work